cyclus/cyclus.github.com/source/module/cycpp.rst

     #pragma cyclus var {'schema': '<my>Famcy RNG here</my>'}
     std::set<int> fibonacci;

-This will only override the schema anod only for the fibonacci state variable.
+This will override the schema only for the fibonacci state variable.
 For a listing of all code generation functions that may be overridden, please see :ref:`cycpp-table-1`.